emersion/firefox-passwordmaker/README.md

   * RIPEMD-160
   * HMAC-RIPEMD-160
 * 6 included character sets
+* Available in English and French (add your own language !)
 * Latest and greatest circular icon technology

 How does it work?